1. Who these Terms are between

 The UN Convention on Contracts for the International Sale of Goods does not apply.

 - Entire agreement.
-These Terms (together with the Privacy Policy and any plan-specific terms shown at signup) are the entire agreement between you and us about the Service.
+These Terms (together with the Privacy Policy, the Data Processing Addendum, and any plan-specific terms shown at signup) are the entire agreement between you and us about the Service.

 - Severability.
 If any part of these Terms is unenforceable, the rest stays in force.